XinyuZ0416/WebDevProject/MovieReviewWeb/README.md

+(If the add/ delete review functions are not working, it's because they need authorization credentials to my mongo db to run.)

 index.js ——————————
 1. Sets up a connection to MongoDB Atlas cluster (MongoDB cloud)
 2. Injects MongoDB client into DAO to interact with db